SherifGhoz/redirection-issue/README.md

 # redirection

-> My kryptonian Nuxt.js project
+> reproduction of a bug in nuxt-i18n

 ## Build Setup